Prachurja/Ticatoe/README.md

 ### Steps for Self Hosting

 1. Install JDK 11 or higher.
-2. Run the command - ``setx TOKEN "enter your bot token here"``
+2. Install the repo.
-3. Install the repo.
-Navigate to the folder using the command line.
+3. Go to the Command Line (Win + R then type cmd for Windows, Command + Space then type Terminal for Mac, after that press Enter).
+Then type ``cd directory\where\the\repo\is\installed``
-4. Enter the command - ``gradlew run`` (it takes time on the first run as it has to install some packages)
+5. Enter the command - ``gradlew run`` (it takes time on the first run as it has to install some packages).
+You'd be prompted for your bot token, and that's it!

 ### Conditions
 Free to use for non-commercial purposes.